awwsmm/subway/README.md

 cargo run
 ```

-and then visit http://localhost:7878/ in a browser to see the web page.
+and then visit http://localhost:7878 in a browser to see the web page.

-Visit http://localhost:7878/example (or any other route) to see the 404 page.
+Visit http://localhost:7878/does-not-exist to see the 404 page.

 Press <kbd>control</kbd> + <kbd>C</kbd> in the terminal to shut down the server.

+## OpenAPI

+OpenAPI route documentation is available at the endpoint `/swagger-ui`, e.g. http://localhost:7878/swagger-ui